jboss-developer/jboss-eap-quickstarts/helloworld/README.md

 Level: Beginner
 Technologies: CDI, Servlet
 Summary: The `helloworld` quickstart demonstrates the use of *CDI 1.0* and *Servlet 3* and is a good starting point to verify JBoss EAP is configured correctly.
-Target Product: EAP
+Target Product: JBoss EAP
-Product Versions: EAP 6.1, EAP 6.2, EAP 6.3, EAP 6.4
 Source: <https://github.com/jboss-developer/jboss-eap-quickstarts/>

 What is it?
 -----------

-The `helloworld` quickstart demonstrates the use of *CDI 1.0* and *Servlet 3* in Red Hat JBoss Enterprise Application Platform.
+The `helloworld` quickstart demonstrates the use of *CDI 1.0* and *Servlet 3* in Red Hat JBoss Enterprise Application Platform 6.

 System requirements